Invest in Tap Systems, Inc.

 Projections not guaranteed.

-But more than anything - we have been able to reduce our technology into a quarter-sized wearable that can clip only any watch band or fitness tracker.
+Most importantly we have been able to reduce our technology into a quarter-sized wearable that can clip only any watch band or fitness tracker.

-Further - we have expanded our library of gestures and can now offer any manufacturer the ability to include Vision Pro styled pinches and swipes and immediately ship it to their customers.
+We've also expanded our library of gestures and can now offer any manufacturer the ability to include Vision Pro styled pinches and swipes and immediately ship it to their customers.

 Simply put - our solution enables the major technology companies to easily bundle Tap with their offering, thus increasing the capabilities without incurring additional costs to support the input abilities people want.